 - Any flowcharts, documents, or information related to the product

 - Assumptions about the user (for example, X% of users will see enough value in the product to become regular users)

 - Technical assumptions (for example, technical requirement A will work on the latest operating system)

-- Business assumptions (for example, we can develop the product in proposed time frame)
+- Business assumptions (for example, we can develop the product within a proposed time frame)

-Constraints are the limitations that teams must work within, typically scope, budget, and time.
+Constraints are the limitations that teams must work within, typically related to scope, budget, and time.
 However, they may also include aspects like risk tolerance, resources/staff, and quality requirements.

 Your mobile app requirements document should include all technical assets and information required for Apple’s App Store submission and Google Play submission.
 Defining these requirements in the early stages of a project will significantly expedite the submission process when the product is ready for release.
-While these will vary depending on the app stores being submitted to, below are the assets and information to include for Apple App Store and Google Play.
+While these will vary depending on the app stores being submitted to, below are the assets and information to include for the Apple App Store and Google Play.

 - Icons of supported sizes (iOS: @1x @2x @3x images | Android: mdpi, hdpi, xhdpi, xxhdpi)

 - Splash screens of recommended sizes (iOS: @1x @2x @3x images | Android: mdpi, hdpi, xhdpi, xxhdpi)

-- Screenshots in correct sizes, in required languages
+- Screenshots in the correct sizes and in the required languages

 - App descriptions in required languages